-8.7 Complaints will be taken into consideration provided that the goods are kept at the disposal of or returned to Duynie in accordance with the instructions given by Duynie (also see Article 10.1).
+8.7 Complaints will be taken into consideration provided that the goods are kept at the disposal of or returned to Duynie in accordance with the instructions given by Duynie (also see Art.
+10.1).

-8.8 In the event that the goods delivered by Duynie are used for a purpose other than the normal use for which they are intended, complaints will not be taken into consideration.
+8.8 In the event that the goods delivered by Duynie are used for a purpose other than the normal use for which they are intended, complaints will not be taken into consideration or accepted.

 Article 9 Liability

-9.5 All recommendations provided by Duynie and its employees regarding the use of goods, rations to be provided and feeding schedules are always given to the best of its knowledge and ability.
-These recommendations are always without obligation and Duynie can in no way be held liable for the consequences of whether or not following them.
+9.5 All recommendations from Duynie and its employees regarding the use of goods for feeding-stuffs, feed rations and feeding schedules are always given to the best knowledge of the adviser.
+These recommendations are always without obligation and Duynie can in no way be held liable for the consequences of whether or not they are followed.

-9.6 The Customer indemnifies Duynie against any third-party claims for compensation of damage for which Duynie is not, or would not be, liable under the provisions of the foregoing paragraphs of this article.
+9.6 The Buyer shall indemnify Duynie against third party claims relating to damages for which Duynie is not or should not be liable for under the provisions of the preceding paragraphs of this article.